Centers for Medicare & Medicaid Services (CMS), HHS.

 We also believe that the SOI procedures may contribute to States “paying and chasing” instead of following the required cost-avoidance procedures, and to the incorrect submission of claims to Medicaid by providers.
 Our regulations at § 433.139(b) provide that, unless a waiver is granted under § 433.139(e), a State Medicaid agency that has established the probable existence of third party liability (including Medicare liability) at the time a claim for Medicaid payment is presented to it, must reject the claim and return it to the provider for a determination of liability.
 This process is known as cost avoidance.
 Some States, however, have been paying thousands of Medicaid claims, despite the knowledge that the beneficiaries involved are entitled to Medicare.
 These States subsequently identify a significant portion of the claims that they have paid as ones for which Medicare should be the proper payor, and use the SOI procedures to extend the time for providers to file claims.

 The fact that such large numbers of claims are paid first by Medicaid and then identified as payable by Medicare raises the inference that providers are not as careful as they should be as to which payor they initially submit claims, and that States, by initially paying such claims, are not fully practicing cost avoidance.
 We are concerned that the availability of the SOI procedures to extend the time for filing claims is contributing to such inappropriate behavior.
-We also note that many of the claims filed with Medicare subsequent to the SOIs are “demand bills,” which require full medical review, thus increasing the claims processing cost for our contractors.
+We also note that many of the claims filed with Medicare subsequent to the SOIs are “demand bills,” which require full medical review, thus increasing the Start Printed Page 44002claims processing cost for our contractors.
 (Where a provider believes that a service is not covered by Medicare but the beneficiary (or the State as the beneficiary's subrogee) requests the provider to bill Medicare regardless, the provider's Medicare provider agreement requires it to bill Medicare.
 Such a bill is known as a “demand bill.”
 It requires full medical review because the fact that the provider initially believed that the service was not covered by Medicare raises the question of whether Medicare should pay it.)

 Finally, we are cognizant that providers and suppliers sometimes file SOIs.
 We believe, however, that the filing periods in § 424.44 (15 to 27 months, depending on the date the service was rendered) are more than an adequate amount of time to submit claims.